arnaudeveloper/msp430-HM10/README.md

 }
 ```

-As you can see will match = 0 we send the command the command and enter in sleep mode waiting for the response.
+As you can see will match = 0 we send the command and enter in sleep mode waiting for the response.
 If the response doesn't arrive, the timer interrupt it will wake up and resend the command.